These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 12. Requests for Te Hono o Te Kahurangi quality assurance

-2. An applicant making a request under rule 12.1, in addition to providing the relevant information required under rules 4 to 7, must provide the information that the Te Hono o Te Kahurangi quality assurance framework and tools require, including a self-reflective summary which shows how the applicant meets the criteria expressed through ngā kaupapa o Te Hono o Te Kahurangi.
+- An applicant making a request under rule 12.1, in addition to providing the relevant information required under rules 4 to 7, must provide the information that the Te Hono o Te Kahurangi quality assurance framework and tools require, including a self-reflective summary which shows how the applicant meets the criteria expressed through ngā kaupapa o Te Hono o Te Kahurangi.

-Part 5: Maintaining programme approval,recognition and accreditation
+Part 5: Maintaining programme approval, recognition and accreditation

 13. Requirements to be met to maintain programme approval

-2. ongoing assessment and reviews of the programme are undertaken:
+regular reviews of the programme are undertaken.

 14. Requirements to be met to maintain New Zealand programme recognition